Fence Height & Fence Etiquette: How High is Too High

 Finished or Unfinished?

 Many fences look the same on both sides.
 But when this is not the case, placing the finished or more attractive side where it is visible to the neighborhood is customary.
 This drastically improves your home’s curb appeal and, in turn, its value.
 If you’re installing fencing between your house and your neighbor’s house, it is the best expression of etiquette to place the finished side facing them and the unfinished side toward you.

 Fence Height Rules and Your Personal Style

-It’s important to follow the laws and housing development rules when it comes to having a fence installed.
+Following the laws and housing development rules regarding installing a fence is essential.
 You’ll be able to find a style and a design that will both follow the rules and meet your aesthetic requirements.
 Fences add something hard to define—a look of permanence, security, and a feeling that the property is well cared for.
 Whatever height you choose, your new fence will contribute to the value and enjoyment of your home.

 Request an Estimate Today

 and their uses, you can create a concept that works for your